Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography: Experiments and Analysis

 The second subjective evaluation was to evaluate the perceptual quality of each method using the Siemens test dataset.
-During the test, three images, including a normal-dose CT, a low-dose CT, and a processed low-dose CT, were presented to the reviewer.
+During the test, three images, including a normal-dose CT, a low-dose CT, and a refined low-dose CT, were presented to the reviewer.
 For each study, the reviewers were requested to assign scores concerning noise suppression, contrast retention, margin sharpness, and diagnostic acceptability\footnote{All studies in the Siemens dataset contain at least one lesion.}, respectively.
-A five-point scale table was employed, where the lowest score (\emph{i.e.,} 1) was assigned to low-dose CT while the highest score (\emph{i.e.,} 5) was assigned to full-dose CT.
+A five-point scale table was employed, where the lowest score (1) was assigned to low-dose CT whereas the highest score (5) was assigned to full-dose CT.
 All processed studies from each method were de-identified and shuffled to avoid biased judgments.
 Since there were no absolute clean references and the full-dose counterparts still contained a certain amount of noise, the radiologists were asked to assign scores no higher than 5, no matter whether the sample was of higher quality than the full-dose reference.
 The results are summarized in Table \ref{table-sujeval2}.
-Again, the proposed method received the highest scores by a significant margin in all aspects, which is well-aligned with the results of the previous evaluations.
+Again, the proposed method receives the highest scores by a significant margin in all aspects, which is well-aligned with the results of the previous evaluations.

-Interestingly, RED-CNN, DP-ResNet, and TransCT received high noise suppression scores but low margin sharpness scores due to aggressive denoising (\emph{i.e.,} over-smoothing).
-On the contrary, the introduction of detail preservation constraints (\emph{e.g.,} perceptual loss in CPCE-3D and adversarial loss in WGAN and DU-GAN) led to compromised denoising performance and reduced diagnostic sensitivity.
+Interestingly, RED-CNN, DP-ResNet, and TransCT get high noise suppression scores but low margin sharpness scores due to aggressive denoising (i.e., over-smoothing).
+On the contrary, introducing detail preservation constraints (e.g., perceptual loss in CPCE-3D and adversarial loss in WGAN and DU-GAN) leads to compromised denoising performance and reduced diagnostic sensitivity.
 In comparison, the proposed method can reach a pleasing balance between these aspects, yielding satisfactory results that radiologists prefer.